spring-guides/gs-securing-web/README.ftl.md

 What you'll build
 -----------------

-You'll build a Spring MVC application that secures the page with a login form backed a fixed list of users.
+You'll build a Spring MVC application that secures the page with a login form backed by a fixed list of users.

 What you'll need
 ----------------